Keyruu/oblivion/content/Homelab/NixOS for Servers.md

 CLOUDFLARE_API_KEY=b9841238feb177a84330febba8a83208921177bffe733
 ```

-For most services in NixOS there is the possibility to then provide a secret file for a service for example the acme dns provider secret: [`security.acme.certs.<name>.environmentFile`](https://search.nixos.org/options?channel=unstable&show=security.acme.certs.%3Cname%3E.environmentFile&from=0&size=50&sort=relevance&type=packages&query=security.acme.certs.*.environment)
+For most services in NixOS, there is the possibility to then provide a secret file for a service, for example, the acme dns provider secret: [`security.acme.certs.<name>.environmentFile`](https://search.nixos.org/options?channel=unstable&show=security.acme.certs.%3Cname%3E.environmentFile&from=0&size=50&sort=relevance&type=packages&query=security.acme.certs.*.environment)

-Adding to the earlier example this would look like this:
+Adding to the earlier example, this would look like this:
 ```nix
 {config, ...}: {
   security.acme.certs."awesome.domain".environmentFile = config.sops.secrets.cloudflare.path;
 }
 ```

 But these files are only generated on the host if you have the key defined in your Nix configuration somewhere.
-This can be an empty declaration, an owner assignment or anything else that defines that there is an object for that secret.
+This can be an empty declaration, an owner assignment, or anything else that defines that there is an object for that secret.

 For example:
 ```nix